William Alexander Harris – Kansas Senator

 In 1865, he came to Kansas and entered the employ of the Union Pacific Railroad as a civil engineer.
 The road was then completed to Lawrence, and his first work was to build the Leavenworth branch, which he completed in 1866.
 Harris was the resident engineer of the road until it was completed to Carson in the fall of 1868.

 He then bought land from the Delaware Indian Reservation and began farming and raising stock.
-In 1876 he became interested in short-horn cattle and within a short time, his herds were known throughout the country for their high quality.
+In 1876, he became interested in short-horn cattle, and within a short time, his herds were known throughout the country for their high quality.

-He died at the home of his sister in Chicago, Illinois on December 21, 1909.
+He died at his sister’s home in Chicago, Illinois, on December 21, 1909.

-Compiled and edited by Kathy Weiser-Alexander/Legends of Kansas, updated February 2021.
+Compiled and edited by Kathy Alexander/Legends of Kansas, updated February 2021.

 Also See: